Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Results

-We proceed by regressing the newly created index -- which is the between component of a different measure although related to LWF, named here Labour-Weighted Entropy -- on employment growth, wage inequality, and labour share.
-Table \ref{tab:reg_entropy} displays the results of this second robustness exercise, and indicates that the new measure of structural change does a very poor job in explaining the outcomes of interest.
-This results provides a further confirmation that the complexity-based structural change measure proposed in this paper is able to capture a strong signal that explains outcomes in employment creation and inequality, and proves to be a solid way to conceptualise structural change as the reallocation of workers across industries with different degrees of knowledge intensity.
+We proceed by regressing the between-component of $LWS$ on employment growth, wage inequality as proxied by the different wage ratios described above, and the labour share.
+Table \ref{tab:reg_entropy} displays the results of this second robustness exercise, and indicates that the new entropy-based measure of structural change does a very poor job in explaining all three outcomes of interest.
+This result is informative because it shows how the two measures (fitness and entropy) capture different aspects of structural change.
+In addition, it corroborates that the explanatory power of the complexity-based structural change measure proposed in this paper does not stem from a generic sectoral compositional change, but from its ability to capture structural upgrading, and is thus is able to capture a strong signal that explains outcomes in employment creation and inequality.
+In sum, our measure proves to be a solid way to conceptualise structural change as the reallocation of workers across industries with different degrees of complexity.